mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 Consider the above code snippet from a hypothetical game.
 This game would suffer from at least some minor garbage collection pauses.
 Can you spot the two issues?

-1. The first issue is the array created by `getCoordinates()`.
-One array is allocated for every player on every frame.
-At sixty frames per second with three players, that's 180 arrays that will probably be discarded almost immediately.
+1. **The array created by `getCoordinates()`.** One array is allocated for every player on every frame.
+At 60 frames per second with three players, that's 180 arrays that will probably be discarded almost immediately.
-2. The second issue is the array created by `draw()` for `coords`.
-Again, this is one allocation performed on each frame, leading to up to sixty allocations per second.
+2. **The array created by `draw()` for `coords`.** Again, this is one allocation performed on each frame, leading to up to sixty allocations per second.

 In this example, the garbage that's created on the heap is probably not severe enough to cause any major problems.
 In fact, if the game is simplistic enough, it may not be noticeable at all.
-Any game of substantial complexity (e.g.: games that consume any notable percentage of their available rendering time), however, will quickly find that these allocations get far out of hand.
+Any game of substantial complexity (e.g., games that consume any notable percentage of their available rendering time), however, will quickly find that these allocations get far out of hand.

 ### Addressing garbage collection pauses

 Let's look at addressing some of these issues:

 - **Don't generate new coordinates on each call to `getCoordinates()`.** The list of players is stored in the `players` array.
-Perhaps keep a persistent array or dictionary called `playerLocations` containing the coordinates for each player.
+Perhaps keep a persistent array or object called `playerLocations` containing the coordinates for each player.
 Recycle the same array of coordinates for each invocation.
 - **Don't use an intermediate function.** Instead of calling `getCoordinates()` and passing the result through `drawPlayers()`, simply have `drawPlayers()` call `getX()` and `getY()` directly.
-It may not be as clean, but it prevents the need for allocation *any* arrays at all.
+It may not be as clean, but it prevents the need to allocate *any* arrays at all.
 - **Recycle temporary objects.** By moving `var coords = [];` outside of `draw()`, the same array can be recycled.
 At the beginning of `draw()`, all that is necessary is to remove each item from the array: `while (coords.length) coords.pop();`.

 The following version of the above avoids the memory management issue by passing the coordinates directly to their destination.
 In doing this, an array (or multiple arrays) were not needed to store the values in question.